 - The product should be universally available at all locations because the same pricing survey questionnaire is used to collect prices for the products at each post.
 Availability may be a particularly constraining consideration in establishing baskets for international price comparisons because of the wide variation in markets, climates and products.

 - The product should be one commonly purchased by Canadian families and have some significance in their expenditure patterns.

-- The item should be easy to identify and be amenable to reasonably precise description.
+- The product should be easy to identify and be amenable to reasonably precise description.

 - Most of the price collection required for a Post Index survey is undertaken by personnel at the post and not by trained price collectors.
-As a result, item specifications tend to be focused on basic items.
+As a result, product specifications tend to be focused on basic products.

-- Products are neither included nor excluded on the basis of any moral or social judgments.
+- Products are neither included nor excluded based on any moral or social judgments.
 They are included because they represent significant elements of reported average household expenditures.

 Products fall into 13 major categories:

 4. Household supplies and services

 12. Household maintenance and repairs

 The following five product categories are excluded and are addressed in other provisions of the Foreign Service Directives: